 › Industries › Laundromats

-Laundromats depend on large amounts of essential equipment and, therefore, must keep them in top shape.
-But it’s only natural for washing machines and driers to break down, especially older models.
+Laundromats depend on large amounts of essential equipment and must keep it in top shape.
+But it’s only natural for washing machines and dryers to break down, especially older models.
 If one machine breaks, there’s a good chance another one made in the same year will follow suit.
+The average cost of washers and dryers for laundromats can exceed $1,000 each.

-In addition to broken machines, laundromats often deal with plumbing problems caused by excessive water usage.
+In addition to broken machines, laundromats often have plumbing problems caused by excessive water usage.
 These issues must be fixed immediately, and not just because new technology is more efficient.
-Too many “out-of-order” signs will persuade customers to give their business to one of the several other laundromats in the area.
+Too many “out-of-order” signs will persuade customers to give their business to one of the several other coin-operated laundromats in the area.

-Maintaining an up-to-date supply of machines would likely be a lot easier if it was not for the massive utility bills associated with thriving laundromats.
+Maintaining an up-to-date supply of machines would likely be much easier if not for the massive utility bills associated with thriving laundromats.
 They use a high amount of electricity, water, and sewage daily.
 Monthly rent is incredibly high, which isn’t much of a surprise when you consider the role of location in a laundromat’s success.
+Real estate costs in high-traffic areas can quickly consume operating budgets.

-Speaking of location, adding property is extremely difficult for laundromats.
-They can only open new locations in busy, expensive areas, and that’s assuming they can afford to buy all those new machines.
-Another popular route to expansion for laundromats is offering new services, like dry-cleaning.
-However, it could take several months for these new services to bring in enough revenue to finance their cost.
+Speaking of location, adding a property is extremely difficult for laundromats.
+They can only open new locations in busy, expensive areas, assuming they can afford to buy all those new machines.
+Another popular route to expansion for laundromats is offering new services, like dry cleaning or laundry delivery services.
+However, these new services could take several months to bring in enough revenue to finance their cost.

 Laundromats have been a constant presence in our communities for so long that the struggles of running them often go overlooked.
 Monthly expenses are enormous, equipment constantly needs repair, and a less-than-perfect location can easily put an otherwise-prepared laundromat into bankruptcy.